gvwilson/sensibleadventures/coriandel/coriandel.md

 There was a heartbeat of silence and then the Karabandi laughed, short and strong, as he had when we were captured.
 The emir raised his eyebrows.
-"Forgive me, Your Highness," the Karabandi said, still chuckling.
+"Forgive me, Your Grace," the Karabandi said, still chuckling.
 "But like the Bantangui say, *im awa pfa ta*."

 "Oh no, not this again?" the emir translated.
 The Karabandi nodded, his